$\textit{ab initio}$ description of bonding for transmission electron microscopy: Acknowledgments

 \section{Acknowledgments}

+We thank our three expert referees for their remarkably detailed and useful feedback, as well as John Spence and Peter Rez for further helpful input.
 We acknowledge funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (J.M. and T.S. via Grant agreement No. 756277-ATMEN, and T.J.P. via 802123-HDEM).